himani2701/SPOTIFY-CLONE/README.md

-A spotify clone made using HTML, CSS and Javascript
+A spotify clone made using HTML, CSS.